unionai-oss/unionml/docs/tutorials/mnist.md

 ).launch()
 ```

-You might notice that the model may not perform as well as you might expect...
-welcome to the world of machine learning practice!
-To obtain a better model given
-a fixed dataset, feel free to play around with the model hyperparameters or even
-switch up the model type/architecture that's defined in the `trainer` function.
+You might notice that the model may not perform as well as you might expect...welcome to the world of machine learning practice!
+To obtain a better model given a fixed dataset, feel free to play around with the model hyperparameters or even switch up the model type/architecture that's defined in the `trainer` function.